 Introducing the Fluance SX6.

 Is the sound quality just as good as that $1,000 pair of JBLs you have?
-No – but it gets pretty close and considering that these speakers will only set you back $130 for the pair (check out this listing for real time pricing), it becomes immediately apparent that the Fluance SX6 is a serious contender for the space on your bookshelf or as a welcome addition to an existing home theater system.
+No – but it gets pretty close and considering that these speakers will only set you back $130 for the pair, it becomes immediately apparent that the Fluance SX6 is a serious contender for the space on your bookshelf or as a welcome addition to an existing home theater system.

 The acoustic range of the speakers is very accurate and provides a broad frequency response with very little distortion.
 Fluance specifically designed these speakers to render newer digital audio formats as accurately as possible.